rackerlabs/docs-developer-blog/_posts/2019-01-28-setting-up-basic-load-balancing-in-citrix-netscaler.md

 ### Test the configuration

-To test the configuration, use a different web ‘Welcome’ pages on each of the servers.
+To test the configuration, use different web **Welcome** pages on each of the servers.
 When you refresh the page, you can see that the NetScaler is doing its job and balancing the requests across both back-end web servers as shown in the following image: